College Scorecard

 Sessions were conducted virtually via Zoom and lasted approximately 30 minutes each, comparing the original homepage with a mockup of the redesigned page.

-Participants had overall positive reactions to the redesigned College Scorecard homepage and preferred the redesigned option over the existing version of the homepage.
+OUTCOMEParticipants had overall positive reactions to the redesigned College Scorecard homepage and preferred the redesigned option over the existing version of the homepage.
 I observed and documented:

 Improved user flow when context was added about compare feature